kurtsson/jekyll-multiple-languages-plugin/README.md

 ### 5.6.
 Creating pages
-Depending on the theme, or your preferences, you need to create a "template" page at the root folder or in a folder (ex. `_pages`).
+Depending on the theme, or your preferences, you need to create a "template" page in the root folder or in a folder (ex. `_pages`).
 Inside each page (in this example an `about.md`) you should have at least the following in the header and body:

 ```yaml
 ---